-Have regular inservice education sessions for physicians, nursing staff, pharmacists and other healthcare professionals
+Have regular in-service education sessions for physicians, nursing staff, pharmacists, and other healthcare professionals

-Perform regular audits on the charts to determine who is still using medical abbreviations and what is frequency
+Perform regular audits on the charts to determine who is still using medical abbreviations and what is the frequency

 Formation of a Hospital Committee

 Most hospitals have now developed a committee that oversees the use of medical abbreviations.
 The committee is in charge of implementing a list of prohibited abbreviations.
-The committee usually consists of a physician, nurse, pharmacist and personnel from risk management and patient safety (Traynor, 2004).
+The committee usually consists of a physician, nurse, pharmacist, and personnel from risk management and patient safety (Traynor, 2004).
 This committee is also tasked with the role of performing chart audits to ensure that healthcare workers are compliant.
 The committee should also set policies for those who do not comply.
 One of the means may include ceasing order writing privileges for repeat offenders.
 Finally, the committee should encourage all staff to report other healthcare staff who continue to write medical abbreviations (Cowell, 2007).